Mook-as/stackato-doc/user/reference/client-ref.rst

 	    The once-off authentication token to use for the current operation.

-        --non-interactive
+        --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+        --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+        -n
           Alias of --no-prompt.
-        --no-trace
+        -t
-          Complementary alias of --trace.
+          Alias of --trace.
-        --no-prompt

-	    Disable interactive queries.

-            </div></div>

-.. _command-delete_user:
+.. _command-stackato login-fields:

-      delete_user  *<email>*
-        Delete the named user, and the user's applications and services from the current or specified target.
-This operation requires administrator privileges.
+      stackato login-fields
+        Show the names of the credential fields needed for a login.
+This is a Stackato 3 specific command.

         .. raw:: html